msv2017/TokenProvider/README.md

         "match": "<regexp>" // matching regexp for this environment }

-After environments are set one can add some default users associated with environment:
+After environments are set one can add some default users associated with the environment:

     {
         "user": "<text>", // used to differentiate users on options screen